atenanaz/fashion_outfit_rec/benchmark.md

  We have conducted extensive offline experiments to evaluate how the use of our proposed fashion outfit recommendation system affect the performance compared with state-of-the-art baseline end-to-end Siamese architecture.
 For the offline experiment, we are targeting the outfit compatibility prediction task, whose goal is to predict a compatibility score to a fashion outfit

  Results of extensive experiments for the task outfit compatibility prediction on a publicly available dataset based on Polyvore indicates the merits of the proposed approach, which is able to improve the quality of Siamese-network more than 25\% independent of CNN type and a random recommender by 42\%.

- The feature extraction of Fashion items is implemented on MTLAB 2019 on MacBook pro $3.1$ GHz Intel Core $i7$.
-The pre-trained deep neural networks are used for feature extraction.
-Likewise, aggregation step and classification are done by MTLAB 2019.
-The generation of the baseline representations  (siamese network) is implemented on python $3.7$ and \emph{keras} frame work on the server by using common Python libraries (pandas, numpy and scikit-learn,).

 <table>
   <tr>
     <th></th>